 Anglers should head to one of Montana’s amazing fishing spots.
 These include the awesome Beaverhead River where you can find plenty of brown trout and mountain whitefish, and the Yellowstone River where you’ll catch rainbow, brown, and cutthroat trout.

 Want a beautiful beach?
 Montana has those as well!
-One of our favorite Montana beaches is the one found in Brush Lake State Park.
+One of our favorite Montana beaches is the one at Brush Lake State Park.
 This remote park offers the ultimate escape into the wilderness, and its swimming beach is absolutely perfect during the summer months.

-Want to go find some amazing waterfalls while in Montana?
-We highly recommend it.
+Want to find some amazing waterfalls while in Montana?
 Virginia Falls and St. Mary Falls in Glacier National Park are well worth checking out.
 We also recommend seeking out Kootenai Falls just outside of Libby.
-The swinging bridge here really adds to the whole experience.
+The swinging bridge here adds an element of excitement.

 Wildlife Viewing and Photography